Nandan108/dto-toolkit/docs/Processing.md

 DTO Toolkit uses **processing nodes** to transform and validate property values during the **inbound** (normalization) and **outbound** (export) phases.

-Processing nodes are produced by attributes (`CastTo`, `Validate`, modifiers) and compiled into **processing chains** that are executed automatically when data flows into or out of a DTO.
+Processing nodes are produced by attributes (`CastTo`, `Assert`, modifiers) and compiled into **processing chains** that are executed automatically when data flows into or out of a DTO.

 This document describes how processing works in DTOT Core, including casters, validators, chain modifiers, node production, phases, groups, caching, dependency injection, lifecycle hooks, and **error handling modes**.